Annie on My Mind: Kansas City controversy

 On December 13, 1993, superintendent Ron Wimmer, of the Olathe (Kansas) School District, ordered the book removed from the high school library.
 Wimmer said he made his decision in order to "avoid controversy", such as the public book burning.

 The Olathe School District refused to accept copies of the book, removing a copy that had sat on its shelf for over ten years.
 In response, the American Civil Liberties Union joined several families and a teacher and sued the school district for removing the book.

 Two years later in September 1995, the case went to trial.
 In November 1995, US District Court Justice Thomas Van Bebber ruled that while a school district is not obligated to purchase any book, it cannot remove a book from library shelves unless that book is deemed educationally unsuitable.
 He ruled Annie on My Mind to be educationally suitable, and called its removal an unconstitutional attempt to "prescribe what shall be orthodox in politics, nationalism, religion, or other matters of opinion".

 On December 29, 1999, the school district announced it would not appeal the court's decision, and restored Annie on My Mind to library shelves.
 The entire proceeding had cost the district over $160,000.

 After the banning controversy, author Nancy Garden became a spokesperson on behalf of children's intellectual freedom as readers.
-This earned her Robert B. Downs Intellectual Freedom Award in 2000.
+This earned her the Robert B. Downs Intellectual Freedom Award in 2000.